Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/start_stop_cft.md

 title: "Manage the Transfer CFT server"
 linkTitle: "Start, stop, and administration scripts"
 weight: 190
---- ## Server command overview
+---## Server command overview

-****This section refers only to non multi- node architecture.****
+****This section refers only to non multi-node architecture.****

 You can use Central Governance to stop, start, check status, and restart a Transfer CFT, or alternatively use the administration commands and scripts provided in this section to manage the application.

 When opening a new session to manage your {{< TransferCFT/axwayvariablesComponentShortName  >}}, you must first set the environmental parameters.
 See [Set the Transfer CFT profile](#Set).

 - [Start {{< TransferCFT/axwayvariablesComponentShortName >}} server](#Start)
     -   Standard start
     -   Force a start after an abnormal stop
     -   Start and suspend interactive mode
 - [Stop {{< TransferCFT/axwayvariablesComponentShortName >}} server](#Stop__server)
     -   Standard shutdown
     -   Quick stop
     -   Forced shutdown
 - [Restart {{< TransferCFT/axwayvariablesComponentShortName >}}](#Restart_server)
 - [Check Transfer CFT status](#Check)
 - [Purge on Transfer CFT start](#Purge%20on%20Transfer%20CFT%C2%A0start)